American Journal of Obstetrics & Gynecology

 read more...

 The idea for the Virtual International Student Day was born during the beginning of the pandemic.
-Meanwhile we are organising the 4th VISD with topic "Osteopathic identities in a changing world: Philosophy and principles"
+Meanwhile we are organising the 7th VISD with topic "Revisiting Body, Mind and Spirit in the 21st Century.
+Part 2: Mind."

 Read more...